Looking for a new role as a sales assistant? You need to pair your CV with a compelling cover letter.

 A casual but polite opening statement like “Hope you’re well” is a great way to get the ball rolling.

-Quick tip: If you struggle with spelling and grammar, use a free writing tool like Grammarly to check your cover letter before hitting send.
+Quick tip: If you struggle with spelling and grammar, use our quick-and-easy CV Builder to access expert pre-written content.

 Highlight your most relevant skills